KD0NKS/APRSViewJS/README.md

+# THIS REPO IS DEAD!!!
+Please see: https://github.com/KD0NKS/aprs-view-js for the latest stuff.

 # Update
 Bear with me here.
 The project is out of date, I know!
 I can't even get it to recompile.
 There were a couple major setbacks when dependencies on this project went dead or were completely pulled.
 However, I am working on updating the project to use VueJS and Electron.
 The only downside is I have to learn VueJS.
 So far the project is broken out into this, js-aprs-is, js-aprs-fap, and js-aprs-engine (very early stages).
 I am working on a very intuitive interface to make this easier to use!